jdavanne/terraform-provider-xmft/docs/resources/st_route_simple.md

 - `action_on_step_failure` (String) enum:/FAIL/PROCEED, default:FAIL, Action on step failure.
 If set to PROCEED, the route execution will continue even if the step execution fails.
 - `action_on_step_success` (String) enum:/PROCEED/STOP, default:PROCEED, Action on step success.
 Defines if the route will continue after the step success.
+- `autostart` (Boolean) default:false, Step autostart.
-- `condition` (String) default:'', An expression for step execution when conditionType is EL.
+- `condition` (String) An expression for step execution when conditionType is EL.
-- `condition_type` (String) enum:ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
+- `condition_type` (String) enum:/ALWAYS/EL, default:ALWAYS, Defines whether the step is executed always or based on a condition, specified in the condition property using expression language.
-- `local_file_name_expression` (String) default:'', Value or expression that would be used when naming downloaded the files.
+- `local_file_name_expression` (String) Value or expression that would be used when naming downloaded the files.
 - `local_file_name_expression_type` (String) enum:/SIMPLE/EXPRESSION, default:SIMPLE, Name or expression.
-- `local_folder_path_expression` (String) default:'', Path or expression translating to the path where the downloaded file(s) would be stored.
+- `local_folder_path_expression` (String) Path or expression translating to the path where the downloaded file(s) would be stored.
 - `local_folder_path_expression_type` (String) enum:/SIMPLE/EXPRESSION, default:SIMPLE, Path or expression.
-- `remote_file_name_expression` (String) default:'', Name or expression translating to a name or a pattern that wold be used to filter the file(s) in the remote folder.
+- `remote_file_name_expression` (String) Name or expression translating to a name or a pattern that wold be used to filter the file(s) in the remote folder.
 - `remote_file_name_expression_type` (String) enum:/GLOB/REGEXP/TEXT_FILES, default:GLOB, Name or expression.
 - `remote_folder_path_expression` (String) default:'', Path or expression translating to the path from where the file(s) would be downloaded from.
 - `remote_folder_path_expression_type` (String) enum:/SIMPLE/EXPRESSION, default:SIMPLE, Path or expression.